iamAlejandro-n/entra-id-iam-lab/user-identities/Users.md

 ## Screenshot

 here is my bulk create.
-I added 50 users through a csv file.
+I added 50 users through a csv file. with bulk create its easy to add attributes for dynamic grouping, rbac and more.
 <img width="1920" height="1080" alt="bulkcreate" src="https://github.com/user-attachments/assets/14f5df91-713a-46b9-92fc-a11698103a90" />